Zhongqi0402/Digital_Support_Center/README.md

 ### SQL for Creating Tables and inserting sample data

-Typescript code can be found in `backend/server.ts` file and the SQL can be found in `backend/createDB/create.sql` file.
+Typescript code for reading csv and insert sample data to database be found in `backend/server.ts` and the SQL can be found in `backend/createDB/create.sql` file.
+Table definitions has a name of Model.ts and they can be found in `backend/routes` under different routes.

 # Backend Component